 Faculty will post available office hours for each course in the syllabus.
-If appointments are requested during office hours, email your instructor to schedule.
+If appointments are requested during office hours, follow the instructions in the course syllabus and Canvas course on how to schedule an office appointment with the faculty member.
 We encourage you to regularly schedule office appointments for any questions, concerns, needs for clarification, or learning needs.